iwasz/oledgui/README.md

 * [ ] Console backend (with or even without input)
   * [ ] Styling (external tempolate class impacting various aspects of the output)
   * [ ] AND / OR Widget parameters dictating the looks.
-* [ ] Demo - menu
-* [ ] Navigation between screens - research how to do it the best from the API perspective.